Project Overview

 Manufactured PCB

-I printed the supports in Matte black PLA from Bambulab and the wheels in TPU to add extra grippyness even though it wasn't as much as I hoped for.
+I printed the rest of the structure in Matte Black PLA and the wheels in TPU to add extra grippyness even though it wasn't as grippy as I hoped for.
 I used M2 heat set inserts and screws to mount everything.
-The wheels are just press fitted and I used an M3 washer on each to separate them from the mounting bracket.
-Mounting the batteries is always tricky.
-I often use Velcro to hold them in place.
+The wheels are just press fitted on the motor shaft and I used an M3 washer on each to separate them from the mounting bracket.
+Mounting batteries is always tricky: in this case I used velcro tape to secure it.

 Another aspect worth mentioning is the caster wheel.
-I used a simple metal ball that I had lying around (who remembers Geomag?) with a 10mm diameter and I printed a mount that allows it to rotate more or less freely.
+I used a 10mm diameter metal ball that I had lying around and I printed a mount that allows it to spin more or less freely.

 Caster wheel